 Tal Malinovitch

-My research focuses on Schrödinger operators, using scattering and spectral theory tools; I am also interested in periodic systems and, more specifically, twisted bilayer graphene.
+My research program combines fundamental advances in mathematical physics with practical applications relevant to emerging technologies.
+This work contributes to both theoretical understanding and technological innovation.
+More technically, I focus on Schrödinger operators, using scattering and spectral theory tools; I am also interested in periodic systems and, more specifically, twisted bilayer graphene.
 My recent projects revolve around twisted bilayer graphene and ballistic transport, as well as systems that are partially periodic.

-I have recently completed a project offering a new approach to analyzing twisted bilayer graphene from first principles without telling on the famous Bistritzer-MacDonald model and its approximations.
+I have recently completed a project offering a new approach to analyzing twisted bilayer graphene from first principles without relying on the famous Bistritzer-MacDonald model and its approximations.
 This work aims to lay the groundwork that will allow, later on, a more direct approach to the magic angles observed in these systems.
 In this work, I analyzed this system for commensurate angles- angles that still have periodic structure- and showed the existence of Dirac cones in the vertices of the Brillouin zone, and showed that the slope of the Dirac cones is small for commensurate angles that are close to incommensurate angles.
+I created a simulation of this in Python- see here.

 My thesis revolves around systems where the potential decays only in some, but not all, directions.
 In collaboration with Adam Black, this work generalizes the usual setting of short-range scattering to various general geometries.
 By utilizing microlocal tools, we showed that for such operators, any function decomposes into two components that differ by their asymptotic behavior in time.